shunseven/mocxykit/README_EN.md

 ### Configuration Method

-Click the settings icon in the top right corner of the configuration interface, switch to MCP settings, and simply check the corresponding editor to enable the MCP service.
+Click the settings icon in the top right corner of the mocxykit configuration interface, switch to MCP settings, and simply check the corresponding editor to enable the MCP service.
+Finally, you need to check the MCP settings in Cursor's settings to see if it shows "disabled" (disabled by default).
+If so, click to enable this service.

 ### Usage
 To make AI actively request data in AI programming, you need to write the keyword mcpData.

-For example, if I want to write a todoList:
+1. For example, if I want to write a todoList:
 `In @todoList.tsx file, implement a todoList function with list display and list addition features, request mcpData api/todo-list to get the list data structure, request mcpData api/todo-list/add to add list data.`
 This way, AI will actively request data and generate code based on the data structure.

-For example, when testing in the browser, if I find that an interface's error response data is not covered, I can write in AI programming:
+2. For example, when testing in the browser, if I find that an interface's business logic returns data that isn't covered, I can write in AI programming:
 `In @todoList.tsx file, request mcpData api/todo-list to get data, display error message in a popup based on the returned error data.`
 This way, AI will actively retrieve the error data, analyze the structure, and display the error message in a popup.